 - Click the link of the SLB access log.

 - In the dashboard, view the value in the top upstream response time tab.
-You can select to display the Average upstream response time (s) in descending order to check if the response time of any backend server surpasses
+You can select to display the Average upstream response time (s) in descending order to check if the response time of a backend server surpasses 1

-If so, run the ssh command to log on to the backend server.
-Check if the CPU has kept running at high levels and handle the high loads.
+If the repsonse tie does surpass 1 second, run the ssh command to log on to the backend server.
+Check whether the CPU usage is high and handle the high loads.